kaohl/masters-thesis-software-evaluation/README.md

 - Clone the build framework into a directory of your choice and set the DAIVY_HOME environment variable to the absolute path of the top-level directory of the cloned repository.
 It is recommended to add this variable to the *.bashrc* file in your home directory for a smoother user experience.

 ## Procedure
-1. Create an *experiments* folder, for example, by running *generate_experiment.py* after adapting it to your needs:
+1. Create an *experiments* directory, for example, by running *generate_experiment.py* after adapting it to your needs:
 ```
 ./generate_experiment.py
 ```